North Dakota Bill Would Protect Drivers Who ‘Accidentally’ Run Over Protesters, Such As Those At Standing Rock

 If construction at the North Dakota pipeline site continues, it is very unlikely that the Standing Rock protests will cease.
 Rather, they could very well flare back up.
 According to North Dakota Republican representative Keith Kempenich, continued protests leave citizens “feeling terrorized.”

-“”It puts people on edge.
+“It puts people on edge.
 People who live out there are feeling terrorized.”

 @billmckibben @HuffPostPol pic.twitter.com/deZmMWHpSD